 This is not automation.
 This is task delegation with extra steps.

-The Three-Layer Automation Stack
+The Three-Layer Automation Architecture

 Effective marketing automation for GCC businesses operates on three layers, each solving a different class of problem.